Xfinity vs. Spectrum: Packages and Prices Comparison

 If you would like a cheaper option, you can also try the Internet Assist Plan, which is for low-income households.
 For those who would like whopping speed the Gig plan is at your service.
 Households with more than 2 Internet users, on the other hand, can settle for Internet Ultra.

 No matter what Internet plan you choose, it comes with unlimited data (no data caps), FREE modem, and FREE antivirus suite.
-Wi-Fi service is an add-on, however.
-At a minor monthly fee of $5 per month, the in-home Wi-Fi service can be added to any Internet Plan.
+Spectrum WiFi service is an add-on, however.
+At a minor monthly fee of $5 per month, the in-home WiFi service can be added to any Internet Plan.
 The best thing about Spectrum is that there are no contracts or early termination fees.
 Nobody can stop you from upgrading plans or canceling the service.

 Xfinity Internet Plans and Pricing